-April 14th, 1:30-4 pm Comic Jam with Althea Balmes and Keet Geniza
+NEW DATE!
+April 21th, 1:30-4 pm Comic Jam with Althea Balmes and Keet Geniza

 Paired with a short tour of Kwentong Bayan’s exhibition BALIKBAYAN. **Register here**

 May 12th, 1:30-4 pm Working Family Stories I – Woodcut with Becky Katz

-Join local illustrator and printmaker Becky Katz, who will teach visitors how make a one-colour print out of carved wood inspired by the occupations of your family members and the work in the exhibition Daily Bread. **Registration will open soon**
+Join local illustrator and printmaker Becky Katz, who will teach visitors how make a one-colour print out of carved wood inspired by the occupations of your family members and the work in the exhibition Daily Bread. **Register here**